hyperium/hyperium.github.io/_guides/client/basic.md

 # fn main() {}
 ```

-Once that line has completed, all the work in the HTTP request and respose and chained
+Once that line has completed, all the work in the HTTP request and response and chained
 `and_then` has finished.

 Here's the full example: